Best Wineries in Niagara on the Lake, lettering with a winery in the background through a window

 Restaurant: Yes, (and MICHELIN-star!)
 Serves lunch and dinner –menu here

 Trius, like Pellar and Jackson Triggs, is also a very popular Ontario wine that frequents many local restaurant menus, and shelves at LCBO.
-Trius wine is owned by the same company as Peller (Andrew Peller Limited) so their bottles are a pretty easy to find outside of the winery too.
+Trius wine is owned by the same company as Peller (Andrew Peller Limited) so their bottles are pretty easy to find outside of the winery too.

 Still, the Trius winery in Niagara on the Lake is worth visiting – if not for the wine itself, then the environment and the food.
 It’s home to the only Michelin-star restaurant in Niagara on the Lake!.
 The food is very upscale, and they have some interesting and creative dishes.
 A meal here can finish off a day celebrating a special occasion in Niagara.

-8. Bella Terra Vineyards
+10. Bella Terra Vineyards

 Distance from downtown Niagara on the Lake: 9 min drive/23 minutes by bike